All course participants may receive a downloadable digital badge (shown below) that can be added to email signatures, LinkedIn profiles, and more.

 August 31, 2022

-Online course work and assignments averaging 2-3 hours per week over 8 weeks
+Online course work and assignments averaging two to three hours per week over eight weeks.

 Investigators who want to understand and apply implementation research (IR) methods to their research.